dmlc/xgboost/doc/tutorials/dask.rst

 .. versionadded:: 2.0.0

-XGBoost has initial IPv6 support for the dask interface.
-Due to most of the cluster support for IPv6 is partial (duo stack instead of IPv6 only), we require additional user configuration similar to :ref:`tracker-ip` to help XGBoost obtain the correct address
+XGBoost has initial IPv6 support for the dask interface on Linux.
+Due to most of the cluster support for IPv6 is partial (duo stack instead of IPv6 only), we require additional user configuration similar to :ref:`tracker-ip` to help XGBoost obtain the correct address information:
-information:

 .. code-block:: python